So you’re looking for the best condenser dryer?

 Meanwhile, a much more efficient model will only cost £25-£35 per year.
 A huge saving of £50 a year!

-AND a tumble dryer can last you 10-15 years as long as you take care of it properly so that’s £500-£750 you’ll SAVE over it’s lifetime, which is often close to or more than the cost of the condenser dryer itself.
+AND a tumble dryer can last you 10-15 years as long as you take care of it properly so that’s £500-£750 you’ll SAVE over its lifetime, which is often close to or more than the cost of the condenser dryer itself.

 I understand that the initial payment for a higher quality dryer isn’t always possible, but if you can I recommend getting a more efficient model.